Jacobson's thermodynamic approach to classical gravity applied to non-Riemannian geometries: remarks on the simplicity of Nature: Conclusions

-The thermodynamical argument used here implies that the torsion does not introduce new propagating degrees of freedom (i.e., it is algebraically coupled to matter, see Eq. (\ref{newtheoryot})).
+The thermodynamical argument used here implies that, when $\mathcal{T} \equiv \tau$, the torsion does not introduce new propagating degrees of freedom (i.e., it is algebraically coupled to matter, see Eq. (\ref{newtheoryot})).
 From an observational point of view, this scenario involving non-propagating torsion is supported by recent data from multi-messenger astronomy.
-Additional propagating modes would typically introduce: (i) deviations in the speed of gravitational waves (constrained by GW170817 and GRB 170817A \cite{Baker:2017hug,Creminelli:2017sry,Sakstein:2017xjx,Ezquiaga:2017ekz}), (ii) extra polarization modes, constrained by LIGO/Virgo observations \cite{Callister:2017ocg,LIGOScientific:2018dkp,Hagihara:2018azu, KAGRA:2021kbb}, and (iii) additional energy loss channels, i.e. deviations from pure quadrupolar gravitational radiation, which is tightly constrained by the orbital decay of binary pulsars \cite{Yunes:2010qb,Zhu:2018etc}.
+Additional propagating modes would typically introduce: (i) deviations in the speed of gravitational waves (constrained by GW170817 and GRB 170817A \cite{Baker:2017hug,Creminelli:2017sry,Sakstein:2017xjx,Ezquiaga:2017ekz}), (ii) extra polarization modes, constrained by LIGO/Virgo observations \cite{Callister:2017ocg,LIGOScientific:2018dkp,Hagihara:2018azu, KAGRA:2021kbb}, and (iii) additional energy loss channels, i.e., deviations from pure quadrupolar gravitational radiation, which is tightly constrained by the orbital decay of binary pulsars \cite{Yunes:2010qb,Zhu:2018etc}.

 On the other hand, the presence of non metricity provides an extra contribution to the internal entropy in the full non-Riemannian case so that Eq. (\ref{MAGneq}) could be considered as the generalization of the Hartle-Hawking term to non-Riemannian geometries.
-The presence of non metricity could imply a different output for gravitational waves, compared to what is expected in GR or the theory derivable from the action in Eq. (\ref{newtheoryot}), when having matter fluxes which are also sources of non metricity at the horizons.
+The presence of non metricity could imply a different output for gravitational waves, compared to what is expected in GR, the theory derivable from the action in Eq. (\ref{newtheoryot}), or the theory described by the field equation in Eq. (\ref{EC05}) with $\mathcal{T} \equiv \Sigma$, when we have matter fluxes which are also sources of non metricity at the horizons.
 This could have possible implications for future observations.

 Notice that, even in the non-Riemannian cases, the cosmological constant remains as enigmatic as ever.
 Neither torsion nor non metricity provides any clues about the nature of $\Lambda$.
 Thus, this scenario reinforces the idea of interpreting the cosmological constant as the energy contribution from vacuum.